movementlabsxyz/MIP/MIP/mip-34/README.md

 If the validators can attest blocks quickly and make their attestations available to third-parties, we have a fast confirmation mechanism supported by crypto-econonimic security, the  level of which depends on what is at stake for the confirmation of a block.

 **Postconfirmation**.
-At certain intervals L2-finality certificates will also be published to L1.
-The L1 contract will verify the L2-finality certificate.
-This provides an L1-protected _postconfirmation_ that the block (or a batch of blocks) is indeed confirmed.
+At certain intervals confirmation will also be achieved on L1.
+The L1 contract will verify the satisfaction of the super-majority critera.
+This provides an L1-protected _postconfirmation_ that the block (or a batch of blocks, which we call _block range_) is confirmed.
 This additional anchoring mechanism increases the security of the L2-confirmation as it locks in the L2-confirmation, reduces the risk of long range attacks and provides a way to slash validators that have attested for invalid blocks.

 **Slashing**.
 The security of the mechanism relies on a PoS protocol.
 Each validator has to stake some assets, and if they are malicious they _should_ be slashed.
 The condition for slashing may be met by several quiteria, and not all slashing conditions may be used: